 Throughout the West, rainfall is measured across the “water year” spanning from October 1 until September 30 the following year.
 Cities like Sacramento have already received more than twice as much rainfall this winter than is typical for the entire water year.
 The rain has filled in reservoirs and waterways that were only at a fraction of their capacity last year.
 Reservoirs typically help dispatch water throughout the year.
 Now the relentless storms have overwhelmed drainage systems, leading to dangerous and deadly flooding.

-Much of the water delivered to the Golden State in this month’s storms is now flowing back into the ocean rather than being saved up for the rest of the year.
+Much of the water delivered to the Golden State in this year’s storms is now flowing back into the ocean rather than being saved up for the rest of the year.
 That’s partly due to inadequate infrastructure and limitations in how quickly the landscape can absorb water.
 But it’s also due to water management decisions, including deliberately limiting water storage in reservoirs below capacity due to flood control requirements.
+In fact, the state is releasing water from its reservoirs in the hope of soaking up some of the incoming rain.

 The combined stress of the megadrought and the urgency of gargantuan rain storms “puts an exclamation mark on the need for being creative around finding ways to squirrel away some of this water that’s coming fast and furious at us,” said Thomas Harter, a professor of land, air, and water resources at the University of California Davis.